Frequently Asked Questions

 We are getting started and moving fast.
 There are so many ways to help and show support.
 You can attend meetings, sign petitions, share with your neighbors and share your concerns with local officials.
 Visit our involvement page to learn more.

-Where can I find documents?
+Where can I find detailed documents?

 How can I make an effective comment at the next Town Hall or council meeting?